As a rental property owner, you’re probably pleased to see that the value of your investment property has risen since 2020.

 For instance, you have a 1-unit property worth $300,000 and currently owe $210,000 (30% equity).
 Your maximum cash-out loan is $225,000.
 So there’s $15,000 in cash available.
 But, there are $5,000 in closing costs, leaving you with $10,000 in actual cash.

-Paying $5,000 in closing costs to get $10,000 is probably not worth it.
+Paying $5,000 in closing costs to get $10,000 is not worth it unless you can significantly drop your rate.
 Instead, you might look for a local credit union that will issue a low-cost home equity line of credit (HELOC) on the property, get a HELOC on your primary residence, or apply for a personal loan.

 If your mortgage balance is only $100,000 on a $300,000 home, you could potentially get more than $100,000 in cash for $5,000 in closing costs.
 That’s a much better deal.